 We know first hand that assembling the crib, choosing paint colors, and decorating the nursery can be such an exciting time!
 Follow these easy steps with our tutorial and your crib can be painted and ready in less than a weekend!

-- Choose a no odor, certified zero VOC paint
+- Choose a no odor, certified ultra low VOC paint

 - Clean it well, let it dry